VIDA-NYU/BDF/README.md

-# Kording lab page
+# BDF Project Web Page

-This is repository for [Kording lab page](http://kordinglab.com/).
+This is the repository for the BDF project web page (NYU team).
 We use Jekyll to run our Github page.
-We are welcome for other people to contribute to our site not just lab members.
-Feel free to fork and pull-request!

 ## Run the page locally using Jekyll